Get insider access

 Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.]

-The Keychron Q Series and the Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] are both mechanical keyboard lineups from the manufacturer Keychron.
-The Keychron Q6 is the full-size, and largest keyboard in the Q Series.
-As a whole, the Q Series features a better build quality thanks to their gasket-mounted design and solid aluminum case.
-On the other hand, the K Pro Series are wireless keyboards that support multi-device pairing via Bluetooth, and they have a tray-mounted design.
-Otherwise, both keyboards are very customizable, compatible with the VIA companion software, and have a hot-swappable PCB.
+The Keychron Q Series and the Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] are mechanical keyboard lineups from the manufacturer Keychron.
+The Keychron Q6 is the largest model in the Q Series, being a full-size keyboard.
+Overall, the Q Series boasts superior build quality, featuring a gasket-mounted design and a solid aluminum case.
+In contrast, the K Pro Series consists of wireless keyboards that support multi-device pairing via Bluetooth and have a tray-mounted design.
+Both keyboard series are highly customizable, are compatible with the VIA companion software, and feature hot-swappable PCBs.

 Keychron Q1